iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/presentation.md

 ### 4. presentation-result {#presentation-result}

-- Type: `didcomm:iota/presentation/0.1/presentation-result`
+- Type: `iota/presentation/0.1/presentation-result`
 - Role: [verifier](#roles)

 Sent by the verifier to communicate the result of the presentation.
 It allows the verifier raise problems and disputes encountered in the verification and to specify if the holder may retry a presentation.
 The message SHOULD be signed by the verifier for non-repudiation.

+Similar to [`presentation-request`](#presentation-request), [verifiers](#roles) are RECOMMENDED to use a [signed DIDComm message](https://identity.foundation/didcomm-messaging/spec/#didcomm-signed-message) whenever possible for non-repudiation of receipt of the presentation.
+[Holders](#roles) may choose to blocklist verifiers that refuse to provide signatures.

 #### Structure
 ```json